-- 4. The program name has been shortened to "Environmental Sustainability". - 5.
+- 1. Sponsor department name was updated. - 2.
+The formatting of the POS and additional text (including graduation requirements, university requirements, and general education requirements) and General Education table and LAS College requirements have been added. - 3.
+The program name has been shortened to "Environmental Sustainability". - 4.
+The total number of hours required in the major change from 48-58 to 46-56.
+The overall credit hours for the program did not change, they remain at 120 hours. - 5.
 The ESES Introductory Core "approved courses" list is removed.
 The following courses were moved to concentration (Keys 696 and 694) specific coursework, but all others (29 courses) are no longer options: